Kinnaman Elementary School Schedule

 SKATEBOARDS, SCOOTERS AND ROLLER BLADES

 Skateboards, scooters or roller blades are not allowed at Kinnaman because they are not considered a safe means of transportation during the busy arrival and dismissal times.
-Riding boards and skating is prohibited during the school day.

 Generally, class changes happen through an administrative change or an individual change.
 These each have different protocols.